18th Street station (IRT Broadway–Seventh Avenue Line): Later years

 The city government took over the IRT's operations on June 12, 1940.
 On August 9, 1964, the New York City Transit Authority (NYCTA) announced the letting of a $7.6 million contract to lengthen platforms at stations on the Broadway—Seventh Avenue Line from Rector Street to 34th Street–Penn Station, including 18th Street, and stations from Central Park North–110th Street to 145th Street on the Lenox Avenue Line to allow express trains to be lengthened from nine-car trains to ten-car trains, and to lengthen locals from eight-car trains to ten-car trains.
 With the completion of this project, the NYCTA project to lengthen IRT stations to accommodate ten-car trains would be complete.

-This station was renovated in 1991—1992.
+The station underwent a $4 million renovation in the early 1990s.

 Station layout

 This underground station has two side platforms and four tracks.
-The two express tracks are used by the 2 and 3 trains during daytime hours.
+The station is served by the 1 at all times and by the 2 during late nights; the center express tracks are used by the 2 and 3 trains during daytime hours.
+It is between 23rd Street to the north and 14th Street to the south.
 The original trim line and name tablet mosaics have been retained.
 Beige I-beam columns run along the entire length of both platforms with every other one having the standard black station name plate with white lettering.

 Exits

-Each platform has a same-level fare control area that is staffed full-time and contains a turnstile bank, token booth, and two street stairs.
+Each platform has a same-level fare control area that contains a turnstile bank and two street stairs.
+The northbound side is staffed full-time and contains a token booth; the southbound side is unstaffed.
 The southbound side leads to both western corners of Seventh Avenue and 18th Street while the northbound side leads to the eastern corners.

 Each platform has an exit-only at the north end containing a platform level turnstile and emergency gate and single street staircase leading to 19th Street and Seventh Avenue (the southwest corner for the southbound side and southeast corner for the northbound one).